Victoria University

 On successful completion of this course, students will be able to:

-- Plan, apply and implement research methods to investigate complex project management problems in order to generate solutions.
+- Design and implement appropriate research methodologies to investigate complex project management problems and formulate evidence-based solutions.

 Fees and FEE-HELP